How Serge Ibaka could be the key to the Raptors' season

 Serge Ibaka wanted the chance to possibly expand his game, explore the limitations of his talents, and see if he had more to offer than just being the third wheel – or sidekick, in emergency injury situations – in the Kevin Durant and Russell Westbrook dynamic.
 The Orlando Magic, desperate to make a playoff push no matter how many young assets it would cost the franchise, gave Ibaka the opportunity he wanted by freeing him from Oklahoma City.
-A little over a month into the season, Ibaka had already understood the downside of getting what you want as the Magic trudged through another empty, dubious campaign with him serving as leading man.
+A little over a month into the season, Ibaka had already understood the downside of getting what you want, serving as leading man while the Magic trudged through another empty, dubious campaign.

 “I knew in the beginning it wouldn’t be easy,” Ibaka told The Vertical in December.
 “I’m understanding everything is not perfect right away.
 I’ve been in a worse situation before than this.”